IncentivHQ/docs/docs/approved/IntroducingIncentiv.md

+---
-# Introducing Incentiv
+title: Introducing Incentiv
+---
 # About Incentiv

-A Layer 1 Blockchain with a core mission — making blockchain technology easy, accessible, intuitive, and rewarding by redefining the blockchain experience.
+A Layer 1 Blockchain with a core mission, making blockchain technology easy, accessible, intuitive, and rewarding by redefining the blockchain experience.

 ## Incentiv’s Approach